UnuMwetwetwe/monitoring.sh/README.md

 This is an exemple output :\
 24c66af6e9b5fa9ffaff3f68f891ae111217b69a

+Once this is done, simply launch Virtual Box, then make a snapshot of the VM.\

+You can now start the main part of the correction.

 # Ressources

 Here's a non-exhaustive list of ressources that have been used whilst researching for this project :